morimekta/providence/src/site/markdown/index.md

 [here](https://github.com/morimekta/providence/releases) (check for the version of providence that you want to use).

-Note that you always need to add dependency to `providence-core` of the appropriate version for it to work.
+Note that you always need to add a dependency to `providence-core` of the appropriate version for it to work.

 ### Maven

-In maven the setup is simply to add a directory `src/main/providence` or `src/test/providence` there thrift files go, and add the `providence-maven-plugin` and the core library to the `pom.xml` file like this:
+In maven the setup is simply to add a directory `src/main/providence` or `src/test/providence` where thrift files go, and add the `providence-maven-plugin` and the core library to the `pom.xml` file like this:

 ```xml